-We have audited the accompanying consolidated balance sheets of East Japan Railway Company and consolidated subsidiaries as of March 31, 2006 and 2005, and the related consolidated statements of income, shareholders' equity and cash flows for each of the three years in the period ended March 31, 2006, expressed in Japanese yen.
+We have audited the accompanying consolidated balance sheets of East Japan Railway Company and consolidated subsidiaries as of March 31, 2007 and 2006, and the related consolidated statements of income for each of the three years in the period ended March 31, 2007, the consolidated statements of changes in net assets for the year ended March 31, 2007, the consolidated statements of shareholders' equity for each of the two years in the period ended March 31, 2006 and the consolidated statements of cash flows for each of the three years in the period ended March 31, 2007, expressed in Japanese yen.
 These consolidated financial statements are the responsibility of the Company's management.
 Our responsibility is to independently express an opinion on these consolidated financial statements based on our audits.